hirosystems/clarinet/components/clarity-vscode/README.md

 ### Support for Traits

-When a contract implements a trait (such as the NFT of FT trait – SIPs 009 and 010), the extensions will show and errors if the trait implementation is not satisfied (for example, if the trait expects a function which is not implemented, or if the function signature does not match the trait definition).
+When a contract implements a trait (such as the NFT of FT trait – SIPs 009 and 010), the extensions will show and errors if the trait implementation is incomplete (for example, if the trait expects a function which is not implemented, or if the function signature does not match the trait definition).

 ### Handle Requirements